neulab/tranx-study/README.md

 To setup and perform the user study, please follow the below steps to access a VM pre-provisioned with required environments and use PyCharm IDE.

 We recommend the following instructions to access our remote desktop environment.
+Note that our remote desktop servers are located at Carnegie Mellon University (Pittsburgh, PA, USA).
-If your Internet connection lag makes the remote environment unusable for development tasks, please try setting up your local user study environment on your machine following [this section](#i-cannot-access-the-remote-environment).
-Do note that this would require quite some amounts of system resources.
+If you are located too far away from the US (e.g. Asia, Africa) that the Internet connection lags and makes the remote environment unusable for development tasks, please try setting up the user study environment on your local machine following [this section](#i-cannot-access-the-remote-environment).
+Note that this would require a respectable amount of system resources.

 ### 1. Access Remote Environment (recommended & easy)
 - Start Remote Desktop Client program (RDP client).
 For Windows users, type "rdp" in start menu and select the remote desktop client.
 For Mac users, download Microsoft Remote Desktop from App Store (https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12).
 For Linux users, download Remmina (https://remmina.org/).